The Purpose of the Sociology of Sport: Challenges and Opportunities

-This one-day workshop aims to provide a space for sociologists of sport to discuss their teaching curriculum, methods and share good practice.
-We consider this to be particularly valuable in an era of research metrics where, how, and what we teach is not always as valued (other than by crude metrics).
-Yet we have much to learn from each other, through discussing how we navigate justifying our subject, how we engage students with sociological theories, methods, and social justice to develop our own professional teaching practice and curricula.
+This online one-day workshop will provide a space for sociologists of sport to discuss their teaching curriculum, methods and share good practice.
+With the move to online and blended learning this is an excellent time to come together and share and learn from our fellow sociologists.
+We have much to learn from each other, through discussing how we navigate justifying our subject, how we engage students with sociological theories, methods, and social justice to develop our own professional teaching practice and curricula.

 We understand one of the key challenges in teaching the sociology of sport is making the subject relevant and applied to students who may have not chosen to study sociology, and whose experiences and interests may be more aligned to practical subject areas.
-Sociologists who research and teach on the sociology of sport may also be isolated, in wider subject groups which specialize or prioritize other academic disciplines applied to sport.
-This workshop programme is interactive and provides a space for shared learning.
+This challenge may be exacerbated by online delivery methods.

 Programme of Events

 10-10.20am - Registration (log in), Welcome to the event

 Sociology of Sport and Social Justice

 Why teach the sociology of sport and how is it relevant to students and other sport colleagues?